 The Company is in compliance with all covenants or other requirements set forth in its credit agreements and indentures.
 Further, the Company does not have any rating downgrade triggers that would accelerate the maturity dates of its debt.
-However, the Company could be required to increase the dollar amount of its letters of credit or other financial support up to an additional \$98 million at the current credit ratings.
-During April 2006, an additional \$23 million of letters of credit were issued for environmental liabilities under the Company's Secured Credit Agreement.
-As of the filing date of this Form 10-Q, the Company has not been requested to materially increase its letters of credit or other financial support.
-However, at the current Senior Unsecured Rating of B2 by Moody's and B by S&P, Convertible Securities holders may, at their option, convert their Convertible Securities to common stock.
+However, the Company could be required to increase the dollar amount of its letters of credit or other financial support up to an additional \$87 million at the current credit ratings.
+As of the filing date of this Form 10-Q, the Company is reviewing a request to increase its letters of credit by \$13 million in support of workers' compensation claims.
+At the current Senior Unsecured Rating of B2 by Moody's and B by S&P, Convertible Securities holders may, at their option, convert their Convertible Securities to common stock.
 Further downgrades in the Company's credit rating or disruptions in the capital markets could impact borrowing costs and the nature of its funding alternatives.
 However, further downgrades will not impact borrowing costs under the Company's \$2.7 billion Secured Credit Facilities.